ORGANIC GARDENING + WASTE MANAGEMENT SCHOOL WORKSHOP

 Everyone wants to be in front.

-The Green School Project, to recap, is Earth5R’s newest initiative to nurture socially and environmentally active future citizens by engaging municipal school students in hands-on environmental workshops that deal with waste management, organic gardening, composting, rainwater harvesting, and solar panel implementation.
+The Green School Program, to recap, is Earth5R’s newest initiative to nurture socially and environmentally active future citizens by engaging municipal school students in hands-on environmental workshops that deal with waste management, organic gardening, composting, rainwater harvesting, and solar panel implementation.
 Ultimately, the only sustainable solution to India’s waste problem is not funding and infrastructure but changing the mindset of citizens.
 Earth5R aims to accomplish that through early education and appreciation of the environmentally responsible habits.

 Students focus on folding newspapers.